 Silicosis is the respiratory condition that can result from breathing in silica.
 It is a terrible disease which affects countless workers exposed to silica dust.
 Here is a link to OSHA’s video on silicosis: https://www.youtube.com/watch?v=HAByIIzQSuU .
 It is short and to the point.
 It makes a strong point for avoiding silica exposure.

 ESC has lots of experience testing for silica.
 The firm has tested at various construction job sites under real and worst case conditions.
 Typically, this is done where concrete is being cut, milled, or drilled.

 ESC has tested at manufacturing plants where granite counter tops are made, concrete products are constructed, roofing shingles are manufactured, and fertilizer is compounded, plus at a college where pottery is made.
 ESC’s Certified Industrial Hygienist (CIH, http://www.abih.org) works with ESC’s staff level industrial hygienists in designing testing projects, interpreting the results, and preparing the report.
 More information is available on ESC’s web site.

-Contact ESC (https://www.escflorida.com) for silica testing.
-ESC has been providing such testing in the industrial hygiene area for over thirty years.
+Contact ESC (https://www.escflorida.com/contact/) for silica testing or more information.
+ESC has been providing such testing in the industrial hygiene area for over thirty years and has a Certified Industrial Hygienist (CIH).
 The staff has the credentials and experience to help with all silica testing and consulting needs.
-ESC is just a telephone call (800-226-1735) or an e-mail away (email@example.com).
+ESC strives to respond immediately to all inquiries.
 Contact ESC today!